Refresh your home with 50 Floor

-RICHMOND, Va. - It’s 2019, and, if you’re not ready to give up on your resolution to upgrade your carpets and flooring, 50 Floor can help.
+RICHMOND, Va. - January is drawing to a close, but there’s still time to upgrade your carpets and flooring.
+50 Floor can help!
 And now is a great time, since they have some great incentives to offer you this month!
 Our good friend of the show, Kerry James, stopped by to tell us more.

 Through the end of January, you’ll receive FREE installation on all carpet, hardwood, laminate, and vinyl flooring.
 Pus, if you use the promo code: Virginia This Morning, you’ll get an additional $100 off!